zhoupgit/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/google/index.md

 You may specify a domain to be passed as `hd` query parameter accepted by Google's OAuth 2.0 authentication API.
 Refer to Google's OAuth [documentation](https://developers.google.com/identity/openid-connect/openid-connect#hd-param).

+{{% admonition type="note" %}}
+The `hd` parameter retrieved from Google ID token is also used to determine the user's hosted domain.
+The Google Oauth `allowed_domains` configuration option is used to restrict access to users from a specific domain.
+If the `allowed_domains` configuration option is set, the `hd` parameter from the Google ID token must match the `allowed_domains` configuration option.
+If the `hd` parameter from the Google ID token does not match the `allowed_domains` configuration option, the user is denied access.

+When an account does not belong to a Google Workspace, the `hd` claim is not available.

+This validation will be enabled by default with Grafana 11.0.
+To disable this validation, set the `validate_hd` configuration option to `false`.
+The `allowed_domains` configuration option will use the email claim to validate the domain.
+{{% /admonition %}}

 ### PKCE

 IETF's [RFC 7636](https://datatracker.ietf.org/doc/html/rfc7636)